Torrance State Hospital

 Torrance State Hospital is one of six State Hospitals in the Commonwealth of Pennsylvania.

 The facility, operated by the Pennsylvania Department of Human Services, Office of Mental Health and Substance Abuse Services (OMHSAS), provides inpatient treatment for people with severe and persistent mental illness.
-It and Norristown State Hospital (formerly known as "The State Lunatic Asylum at Norristown") are the only two hospitals in Pennsylvania that care for mentally ill patients who have committed major crimes.
+It and Norristown State Hospital (formerly known as "The State Lunatic Asylum at Norristown") are the only two hospitals in Pennsylvania which care for mentally ill patients who have committed major crimes.
 Torrance generally admits patients after hospitalization at a community health care facility.
 If the treating physician determines that the patient requires longer term involuntary psychiatric treatment, the appropriate state agency initiates a referral to Torrance.

 Location

 Torrance State Hospital is located on a 376-acre campus in the foothills of the Chestnut Ridge, a rural area 45 miles east of Pittsburgh just off Route 22 in Derry Township, Westmoreland County.

 History

 Torrance opened its doors on November 25, 1919, with the transfer of five patients from Danville Hospital.

 The original patient census of five grew to a patient count of nearly 3,300 in the 1950s and 1960s, reflecting the attitudes of society toward mental illness.
 With the passage of legislation in 1966, which established the community-based mental health system, the stage was set for what became known as the "de-institutionalization movement".
 Throughout the 1970s to the present, Torrance State Hospital has continued its evolution, ever decreasing its census by affording patients the opportunity to resume community living.
 The Long Term Care Unit, a licensed Skilled Nursing Facility, was closed in 1996 and the Mental Retardation Unit, which had long been located at Torrance State Hospital, was closed in June 1998.
 By January 2019, the hospital had less than 300 patients.